captn3m0/hello-cloudflare/README.md

 rsms.me | https://twitter.com/sahilk/status/1479489063874752512 https://twitter.com/sahilk/status/1441104954408587264
 about.hacktohell.org | https://twitter.com/hacktohell/status/1479484933785538562

 Several of these websites are critical to many developers, and none of these deserve to get blocked in India.
+Some of the above website are no longer blocked, because the website owner switched away from Flexible SSL to Strict SSL.
+However, this only happens when someone notices the block, debugs the issue correctly, and the website owner understands and fixes the issue.
+This is not a viable solution in this case.

 There's [lots more reports on Twitter](https://twitter.com/search?q=blocked%20as%20per%20order%20of%20Ministry%20of%20Electronics%20and%20Information%20Technology).